UniversalDependencies/docs/_fr/dep-index.md

 # Dependencies for French corpora

-The consistency among the seven French corpora was improved in release 2.5.
+The consistency among the seven French corpora was improved in recent versions.

 The table below gives the full set of French relations with an additional annotation.
 3 relations are used only in the **UD_French-Spoken** corpus (tagged with [Spo]).